KidsHackDay/kids/stockholm/robotics/code-examples.md

 4. [Sonar](examples/sonar.md)
 5. [Servo controlled by Sonar](examples/servo-sonar.md)

-Attention: In case you see some unexpected errors when cloning the examples, you might need to reinstall the Quirkbot library.
-To do so, please download it and then upload it on the "Personal Libraries" area of your profile page on Codebender.
+Attention: In case you see some unexpected errors after cloning the examples, you might need to reinstall the Quirkbot library manually.
+To do so, download it and upload it on the "Personal Libraries" area of your profile page on Codebender.
 [Quirkbot Library - Download](https://github.com/KidsHackDay/Quirkbot/archive/master.zip)